Jonas-DL/Hugging-Rain-Man/README.md

 - **Mega Cloud (Only Pre-trained Models)**: [Download Link](https://mega.nz/folder/GVYRmbKa#5vfygvAm0mYl_h-6YbFzAQ )

+### Data Format
+- **AU Labels**: CSV file with columns for frame number, AU activations, basic facial expression category and atypical rating .
+- **Pre-trained Models**: PyTorch `.pth` files.
+- **Machine-extracted Features**: `.csv` files.

 ### Pre-trained Models Usage
 You can access the original repositories of each project through the provided links.
 To use the pre-trained models, you can slightly modify the "evaluation" method of each model to change the output dimension to 17 or 22.
-Alternatively, you can use the code snippets we provide in the [Predict](https://github.com/Jonas-DL/Hugging-Rain-Man/tree/main/Predict) directory to perform AU testing.
+Alternatively, you can use the code snippets we provide in the [Predict](https://github.com/Jonas-DL/Hugging-Rain-Man/tree/main/Predict) directory to perform single image AU testing.
 Any missing libraries can be found in the original repositories.

-### Data Format
-- **AU Labels**: CSV file with columns for frame number, AU activations, basic facial expression category and atypical rating .
-- **Pre-trained Models**: PyTorch `.pth` files.
-- **Machine-extracted Features**: `.csv` files.

 ## AU/AD Annotation Tool
 We provide an additional AU annotation tool that you need to install the PySimpleGUI library in advance.